aws-samples/data-mesh-datazone-cdk-cloudformation/README.md

 ## Overview

 This repository contains the AWS CDK and AWS CloudFormation infrastructure to build an enterprise data mesh with Amazon DataZone.
 The data mesh is a decentralized organizational and data management framework that aims to improve data accessibility, quality, and governance across the organization.
+See this AWS prescriptive guidance for more details: [Build an enterprise data mesh with Amazon DataZone, AWS CDK, and AWS CloudFormation](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/build-enterprise-data-mesh-amazon-data-zone.html).

 ## Target Audience